draconisPW/PWMAngband/docs/customize.rst

 * `Keymaps`_ - a way to assign commonly-used actions to specific keys
 * `Colours`_ - allowing you to make a given color brighter, darker, or even completely different

-You can save your preferences for these into files, which are called `user pref files`.
+Except for the options, which are linked to the save file, you can save your preferences for these into files, which are called `user pref files`.
+For the options, customize those using the ``=`` command while playing.

 User Pref Files
 ---------------